-- Responsibility for costs.
-104. The owner of a ship to which these rules apply shall be responsible for the cost of any medical stores including the cost of periodic replacements. - Carriage of guides.
+104. The owner of a ship to which these rules apply shall be responsible for the cost of any medical stores including the cost of periodic replacements.

 105. A ship to which these rules apply shall carry guides as to the use of medical stores required to be carried on board by rule 98, including in particular instructions for the use of antidotes.
 Due regard shall be made to the publications listed in the Seventh Schedule.